NatNyg/Language_assignment_2/README.md

 ## This is the repository for assignment 2 in Language Analytics.

 ### Project Description
-This project provides for a tool that can get every sentiment score in headlines in a dataset, find all geopolitical mentions in each headline and lastly find the 20 most common geopoliticial entities across each dataset.
+This project provides for a tool that can get every sentiment score for each headline in a dataset, find all geopolitical mentions in each headline and lastly find the 20 most common geopoliticial entities across each dataset.
 For this project I have used a "fake-or-real-news dataset".

 ### Method